MicrosoftDocs/power-platform/power-platform/guidance/adoption/developing-a-license-assignment-strategy.md

 ### By request using access packages

-Commonly used in enterprise environments, _access packages_ are a collection of permissions and privileges assigned to a group of users.
+Commonly used in enterprise environments, access packages are a collection of permissions and privileges assigned to a group of users.
 They simplify the process of managing user access to various resources.
-In the context of Microsoft Power Platform this could represent access to environments, apps and other solutions.
+In the context of Power Platform, this could represent access to environments, apps, and other solutions.

 Learn more about access packages: